MGT 609 Project Management Fundamentals

 Course Catalog Description

-The purpose of this course is to introduce students to the world of projects and to the real life struggles and challenges that project managers face.
-The course focuses on the day-today, hands-on problems of managing a project, which is defined as a temporary organization within a permanent organization set up to achieve a specific objective.
+The purpose of this course is to introduce students to the world of projects and to projects real-life struggles and challenges.
+The course will focus on the day-to-day, hands-on problems of managing a project, which is defined as a temporary organization within a permanent organization set up to achieve a specific objective.
 It will broadly cover the operational and conceptual issues faced by modern project managers.
-At the end of this course, students should be able to develop, execute and control a basic project plan capable of supporting business objectives linked to measures of success for a single project.
+At the end of this course, students should be able to develop, execute, and control a basic project plan capable of supporting business objectives linked to measures of success for a single project.

 After completing this course, students will be able to: